- News: here is the video pitch I’ve made for the OHBM hackathon 2020. The associated slides are here.

 As I tried to study impact of different deconfounding methods, as well as offer covariate regression ability in neuropredict, I realized the tools and methods I need to implement would be useful to broader machine learning and neuroscience community.
 Hence, I set aside a couple of weeks to review the relevant literature (esp. in the context of biomarkers and predictive modeling), which convinced me that there are still many open questions!
-For example, there is no consensus on 1) what really constitutes a confound?, 2) when should we try to defoncound it? and 2) how do we properly assess their impact? etc. That really convinced me even further we need a common, open and dependable library to conquer confounds in machine learning.
-So, I’d like to quickly announce the initial beta release of the beautiful python library called confounds.
+For example, there is no consensus on 1) what really constitutes a confound?, 2) when should we try to deconfound it? and 3) how do we properly assess their impact? etc. That really convinced me even further that we need a common, open and dependable library to conquer confounds in machine learning.
+So, I’d like to quickly announce the initial release of the beautiful python library called confounds.

 Vision / Goals

 The high-level and long-term goal of this package is to develop high-quality library to conquer confounds and covariates in ML, biomarker and neuroscience applications.